-- Direct Forces And Blows: high energy force such as in sports injuries and motor vehicle accidents that affect the upper arm often causes a transverse fracture
+- Direct Forces and Blows: High-energy forces, such as in sports injuries and motor vehicle accidents that affect the upper arm, often cause transverse fractures.

-- Bone Disease: Metastatic breast cancer can cause spontaneous fractures in the middle of the humerus "just like that"
+- Bone Disease: Metastatic breast cancer can cause spontaneous fractures in the middle of the humerus.

 - Proximal Third: 30% of humeral fractures occur in the top third region

-- Middle Third: 60% of mid shaft humerus fractures occur in the middle portion (this article is about mid shaft humeral fractures)
+- Middle Third: 60% of mid-shaft humerus fractures occur in the middle portion

-- Distal Third: 10% of humeral shaft fracture occur in the lower third
+- Distal Third: 10% of humeral shaft fractures occur in the lower third.

 2. Fracture Pattern

-- Transverse Fracture: Where the line of the fracture runs perpendicular to the bone shaft i.e. horizontally in the humerus (like a straight fracture across the humerus)
+- Transverse Fracture: where the line of the fracture runs perpendicular to the bone shaft i.e. horizontally across the humerus

 - Oblique Fracture: where the fracture line is angled

-- Spiral Fracture: where there is a spiral-shaped fracture line usually due to twisting of the bone, it's a fracture that seems to "go around the bone"
+- Spiral Fracture: where there is a spiral-shaped fracture line - it seems to "go around the bone"